radiantlogic-v8/documentation-new/documentation/hardening-guide/01-securing-radiantone-configuration-and-administration.md

 The configuration of SSL between RadiantOne and ZooKeeper must be configured after installation.
 When you install RadiantOne, make sure you indicate the ZooKeeper connection using the hostname and not the IP address as it must match the hostname (or SAN) of the ZooKeeper server certificates.

-><span style="color:red">**IMPORTANT NOTE - If you use SSL connectivity between RadiantOne and ZooKeeper nodes, take note that the non SSL port 2181 is still open in ZooKeeper.
+>[!warning] If you use SSL connectivity between RadiantOne and ZooKeeper nodes, take note that the non SSL port 2181 is still open in ZooKeeper.
 The following link explains the problem: https://issues.apache.org/jira/browse/ZOOKEEPER-3166.
-The work-around is to use firewall rules to block traffic on that non-ssl port in ZooKeeper.**
+The work-around is to use firewall rules to block traffic on that non-ssl port in ZooKeeper.

 As outlined in the diagram above, each node (RadiantOne and ZooKeeper nodes) currently maintains their own certificate truststores.
 The following steps outline the overall process and use the default certificates included in the installation.
 For production, you will replace these certificates with your own CA-signed ones, and if you use a known/trusted Certificate Authority then you shouldn’t need to import the public key certificates into all the corresponding truststores (as outlined in the steps below).
 For test environments, you can follow the steps below to configure mutual authentication.